Hi friend and Welcome!

 - Your budget.
 Under $500 can entail, well, anything under $500!
 There are a plethora of mics in this range.
 Today we’ll try and focus on a select few.

 - Your room.
 What’s your studio space like?
-Are you in a small to medium sized bedroom with no Acoustic Sound Treatment?
+Are you in a small to medium-sized bedroom with no Acoustic Sound Treatment?
 Do you have some bass traps and foam panels set up?
 Or are you in a professional setting?
 All of this matters greatly, as condensers in general pick up a lot of unwanted noise.

 - Phantom power.
 Condenser microphones require 48v phantom power, usually provided by a separate audio interface or mixer.
 Your audio interface.
 Want to know more about how your computer processes the sound from your mic through the interface?
 Check out: bit depth vs sample rate!

 - Your voice.
-Are you a rapper, singer, musician with a bunch of instruments lying around, or a combination of some or all?
+Are you a rapper, singer, a musician with a bunch of instruments lying around, or a combination of some or all?
 Are you a male or female?
 Is your voice naturally low or high?
 These are all things to consider when choosing a mic that’s appropriate for you.

 - Sound.
 Are you looking for a flat/neutral response, or a warm, accentuated one?

 I read a great article from Joe Gilder from Home studio corner, and it involves the threshold of a good mic as opposed to an upper echelon type of mic that will potentially last.
 He says that the breaking point is around $250.
 Anything less than that and you may be replacing the mic in about a year or so.
-Yes, you will still get a good mic, but it just may not last like you envision it to.
+Yes, you will still get a good mic, but it just may not last as you envision it to.

 The $300 range and up is where mics start to really shine as far as quality and sound.

-That said, here are some good recommendations and different types of instances you may be faced with in the studio.
+That said, here are some good recommendations and different types of instances you may be faced within the studio.
 All of these have been well researched by me, and come up time and again in my searches as the best in their respective price ranges.

 - AKG C214.
 A fantastic solution for your rap/hip-hop vocal needs, but also remains an extremely versatile piece.
 Does well with Rap, Vocals, Instrumentation, Acoustic guitar, Electric guitar, Drum overheads, Saxophones, etc. Adds warmth to your recordings.
 Not flat/neutral.
 Check out my AKG C214 condenser microphone review!